Launch Companion

 Why This Decision Matters

 Market decisions decide whether the business learns from real customers or from guesses about them.
 They shape the offer, the first conversations, the price and the evidence you trust when choosing the next move.
-The reader separates encouraging activity from a viable business model.

 What Changes If You Get This Wrong

 You may mistake attention for demand, build for the wrong buyer or talk yourself into a launch that has not earned confidence.
+The immediate consequence is usually overconfidence: more stock, more ads, a bigger range or a louder launch.

 Decision Archetype